-'Long distance passenger transport activities are to be considered as tourism characteristic activities.
-The expenditure on transportation often represents an important share of total tourism expenditure by visitors, particularly in the case of visitors travelling by air' (IRTS, 2008).
+“Long-distance passenger transport activities are to be considered as tourism-characteristic activities.
+The expenditure on transportation often represents an important share of total tourism expenditure by visitors, particularly in the case of visitors travelling by air” (International Recommendations for Tourism Statistics (IRTS), 2008).

-For analytical purposes, passenger transportation is usually considered under two different categories: transportation to or from the destination, and transportation at the destination.
+For analytical purposes, passenger transportation is usually considered under 2 different categories: transportation to or from the destination, and transportation at the destination.

-Some additional non-monetary information associated with the supply of passenger transportation services, are of interest, and these are shown in Box 7.
+Some additional non-monetary information associated with the supply of passenger transportation services is of interest, and this is shown in Box 7.

 Box 7 Non monetary items relating to the transport sector